 Needs live in the solution context.
 Wants live in the bigger context.

-Notes: The most effective marketing triggers on our wants, not our needs.
+Notes: The most effective marketing triggers our wants, not our needs.
 When Apple announces a new product, people have already made an emotional purchase.
 They then read the features to rationalize the purchase.

 The bigger context is where you’ll find new spaces for innovation